 concentration, cannot justify such an extrapolation."

 There are two conflicting 'knowledges' of ocean chemistry: Pearson&Palmer hold the total of all CO2 species constant whereas Caldeira&Berner hold the CO3 ion constant, resulting in radically different relationships between CO2 concentration and pH.
-To make matters worse, Le Chatelier principle holds that all CO2 species change, and on top of it all, life has its own influence (growth and decay).
+To make matters worse, Le Chatelier principle holds that all CO2 species change, and on top of it all, life has its own influence (growth and decay)And concentrations inside the organism are different from those outside.

 As further scientific studies appear, the case for a fear of ocean acidification becomes snmaller and smaller.
 In this chapter we'll summarise those studies debunking ocean acidification as their numbers increase.
 As we will continue to focus on fraudulent aspects of scientific studies, others have kept an eye on dozens to thousands of studies so far.